This is article #7 out of 50 in The Startup Marketing Playbook.

 These are contacts that have been confirmed to be “sales-ready” by the sales team.
 They likely demonstrated that they match some basic criteria (e.g. budget, needs, timing, authority) to qualify to move forward in the funnel.

-These are contacts that have been added to sales pipeline.
-This means that the sales team has created a deal, assigned a dollar value to that deal and are counting it in the sales forecast.
+These are contacts that have been added to the sales pipeline.
+This means that the sales team has created a deal, assigned a dollar value to that deal and is counting it in the sales forecast.
 It’s very important that only truly qualified SQLs get added as opportunities, otherwise sales will overstate the forecast and miss goals.

 These are contacts that were part of a deal that has closed, and thus are now customers.
-It’s important that once a contact becomes a customer, they are properly categorized as such so they can be excluded from receiving additional marketing messages.
+It’s important that once contacts becomes customers, they are properly categorized as such so they can be excluded from receiving additional marketing messages.

 These are contacts that the Customer Success team has deemed “true fans” of your company and can be go-to contacts for reference checks and testimonials.
 This lifecycle stage is optional and used less often than the others.

 These are contacts that do not meet criteria to become a customer but may still want to be engaged in your marketing.
-For example, partners, vendors, advisors, board members, etc. Segmenting these contacts out of the rest of the funnel will ensure you don’t overstate lead numbers, counting folks who will never become customers.
+For example, partners, vendors, advisors, board members, etc. Segmenting these contacts out of the rest of the funnel will ensure you don’t overstate lead numbers, counting those who will never become customers.

 Automating Stage Movement

-As you develop processes in your CRM and marketing automation system, certain activities can be used to automatically set lifecycle stage forward.
-You should rarely be adjusting this field manually (except for SQL).
+As you develop processes in your CRM and marketing automation system, you can use certain activities to automatically set lifecycle stage forward.
+You should rarely need to adjust this field manually (except for SQL).

 Subscriber > Lead

-When a contact downloads certain content (e.g. ebooks) they should be automatically converted to the lead stage.
+When a contact downloads certain content (e.g. ebooks), that contact should be automatically converted to the lead stage.

 Lead > MQL

-When a lead fills out a demo request form, they should automatically convert to the MQL stage.
+When leads fill out a demo request form, they should automatically convert to the MQL stage.

 MQL > SQL

 When sales reps complete a demo and confirm contacts are sales qualified, they may manually adjust the lifecycle stage to SQL.

 SQL > Opportunity